Munter/subfont/articles/calendar.perfplanet.org-2017.md

 ### Use HTTP2

 If you're not on a CDN that provides HTTP2, or have HTTP2 enabled in your own server, you are missing out.
 When many requests are queued at once, which might happen quick if you preload 4 variations of each of your 2 web fonts, you might block your own critical CSS request if you are limited to the amount of parallel requests that can happen at once on HTTP in most browsers.

+But in the title of this post I promised to pull out all steps, so lets go there...

+## Font Subsetting

+TODO

+## Automating it all

+TODO: Subfont

+## The future

+- Variable fonts